TyDe2016/TyDe2016.github.io/index.md

 All submissions should be in portable document format (PDF), formatted using the ACM SIGPLAN style guidelines (two-column, 9pt).
 Regular research papers must not exceed 12 pages.
-Extended abstracts must not exceed 2 pages; if applicable, the with the label 'Extended abstract'.
+Extended abstracts must not exceed 2 pages.
+Extended abstracts must be submitted with the label 'Extended abstract' clearly in the title.

-Papers should be submitted via [Easychair](https://easychair.org/conferences/?conf=tyde16).

 ### Travel Support